 where PD is the price of a full dose of the fungicide and PA is the fixed cost of a fungicide application (which includes cost of machinery and labour).

 To calculate the cost due to disease induced yield loss, CY, we first need to discuss how the dose response curves from the one application programme of our data set discussed above can be used to calculate the severity reduction of a programme with more than one application.
 Paveley et al. (2003) showed that successive fungicide applications in a spray programme have a joint action which follows a multiplicative survival model.
-The relative severity remaining after N applications can, therefore, be calculated as N multiplied by the relative severity remaining after one application, Srel ND= Srel(D)N giving
+The relative severity remaining after N applications can, therefore, be calculated as Srel ND= Srel(D)N giving

 Srel ND=1-RD+RD e-k DN (5)